empirical-org/Empirical-Core/docs/features/activities/categorization.md

 This is the secondary and tertiary level of organization used in the default order for the Activity Search.

-### Topics, Sections, and Topic Categories
+### Standards, Standard Levels, and Standard Categories
-Topics correlate roughly to Common Core standards.
-Each activity has a topic, to which it is joined through the topic_id on the activity table.
+Standards correlate roughly to Common Core standards.
+Each activity has a standard, to which it is joined through the standard_id on the activity table.
 These are used to sort activities on the Common Core Standards report.
 They are commonly referred to as 'Standards' on the front end.

-Each topic has a section, which roughly correlates to the Common Core Grade Level standards.
-Topics are joined with sections through the section_id attribute on the topic table.
-Sections are commonly referred to as Standard Levels on the front end.
+Each standard has a standard level, which roughly correlates to the Common Core Grade Level standards.
+Standards are joined with standard levels through the standard_level_id attribute on the standard table.
 They appear as a column on the Activity Search, although are not used in the default sorting order.

-Topics also have topic categories, which are rough groupings of activities which overlap in some, but not all, places with Activity Categories.
-They are joined by the topic_category_id attribute on the topics table.
+Standards also have standard categories, which are rough groupings of activities which overlap in some, but not all, places with Activity Categories.
+They are joined by the standard_category_id attribute on the standards table.
 These are no longer used to sort activities.

 ## Organized Within
 ### Units